Build your own datasets

 • Open data is typically already combined into a spreadsheet or database.
 Additionally, open data is usually documented, and easily available for the public to use.
 See for example, climate data from NOAA, or the U.S. Census Bureau’s American Community Survey.

 • Publicly available data lives on the open web, but has yet to be synthesized into a cohesive data set.
 It’s up to you to collect these data points, responsibly.
-Search engines and many other technology companies depend on “crawling” these sources.
+Search engines and many other technology companies (such as AI developers) depend on “crawling” these sources.

 At a minimum: only collect data with intention, do not overload websites’ servers, and abstain from collecting personally identifiable information without user consent.